althea-net/althea-site/_posts/2017-8-29-altheas-multihop-payment-channels.md

 ---
 layout:     post
 title:      Althea's multihop payment channels
 summary:    "Althea's payment channels are key to how it works, but they are also one of the simpler parts to implement and explain.
 Payment channels allow payments to be made with a minimum of overhead.
-In the simple case, a payment can be made between two neighbors in the network with only one packet.
-The catch is that the neighbors need to have deposited money into the a payment channel contract beforehand to \"open the channel\".
-However, channels can also be chained together using something called a \"hashlock\" to allow nodes to transact trustlessly over linked payment channels, without needing to be directly linked by a channel."
+In the simple case, a payment can be made between two neighbors in the network with only one packet."
 ---

 Althea's payment channels are key to how it works, but they are also one of the simpler parts to implement and explain.
 Payment channels allow payments to be made with a minimum of overhead.
 In the simple case, a payment can be made between two neighbors in the network with only one packet.
 The catch is that the neighbors need to have deposited money into the a payment channel contract beforehand to "open the channel".
 However, channels can also be chained together using something called a "hashlock" to allow nodes to transact trustlessly over linked payment channels, without needing to be directly linked by a channel.